WinVector/rqdatatable/cran-comments.md

-Maintinance release: remove use of isFALSE() which is not available prior to R 3.5.0 and was causing errors on r-oldrel-windows-ix86+x86_64 test environment.
+Maintenance release: remove use of inappropriate use isFALSE() with  versions of R prior to R 3.5.0 (causing errors on r-oldrel-windows-ix86+x86_64 test environment).

 ## Test environments